sohamsg90/APP-Alienness-by-Phyletic-Pattern/docs/Execution.md

 #### required arguments:
 -q - multifasta amino acid file or genome acession number (NCBI only).

+-t - query specific taxonomic id file.

 -o - Output file name to create.

 -f - File type as 'multifasta' or 'accession'.

 #### optional arguments:

--t - No. of CPU cores to use for performing blast.
+-n - No. of CPU cores to use for performing blast.
 By default, uses all available cores.

 -e - turn on Expert option (1; keep temporary and intermediate files).
 Default set to 0.